Douglas Byng

 Douglas Coy Byng (17 March 1893 – 24 August 1987) was an English comic singer and songwriter in West End theatre, revue and cabaret.
-Billed as "Bawdy but British", Byng was famous for his female impersonations.
+Billed as "Bawdy but British", Byng was known for his female impersonations.
 His songs are full of sexual innuendo and double entendres.
 Due to the prejudices of the law and of the public at that time, Byng was a closeted gay performer.
-To have been out, would have been social and professional suicide.
-He was noted for his camp performances in the music halls and in cabaret.
+He was known for his camp performances in the music halls and in cabaret.
 Byng made a large number of recordings, many of which have been transferred to CD.
-Byng was also a noted pantomime dame and appeared in over 30 pantomimes.
+Byng was also a pantomime dame and appeared in over 30 pantomimes.

 Early life

 Byng was born on 17 March 1893 in Basford, Nottinghamshire.
 His father was a bank manager and his mother (whose maiden name was Coy) was a former school teacher.
 They did not encourage his early theatrical leanings, and when he was ten, they sent him to live in Germany with his elder brother, who owned a lace factory there.
 Byng studied music and German, but following the trade of his brother he concentrated on fashion.
 After his return to Britain, he worked for the costume designer Charles Alias in London.

 In 1914 Byng answered an advertisement for a light comedian for a seaside concert party and made his first appearance on stage at Hastings.
 At the age of 21, playing a middle-aged diplomat, he toured more than a hundred towns in the musical comedy The Girl in the Taxi.
 He continued his theatre work throughout the war, playing character parts in touring comedies and eventually achieving a juvenile lead in 1920.